 Within your 2-household bubble

 If you're experiencing symptoms, self-isolate within your home.
-Let the others in your household know and call 811.
+Let the others in your household know and phone 811.

 Outside your 2-household bubble

-Keep at least 2 metres distance from those not in your household and do not gather in groups of more than 10.
+- Keep at least 2 metres (6 feet) distance from people not in your household.

-- How you choose another household is a personal choice and will be different for everyone.
+How you choose another household is a personal choice and will be different for everyone.
 Important considerations include the different types of support families have available to them.
-A larger family unit may need to come together to decide what is best for individual family members.
+A larger family unit may need to come together to decide what's best for individual family members.
 Many families include members who need extra support or are more at risk.
-Elders, people with disabilities, and young families will all have extra needs.
+Seniors, people with disabilities and young families will all have extra needs.
 A final decision may not reflect the degree of closeness people have with each other.
 It's important to acknowledge some disappointment at this phase.
 It's also important to remember that this arrangement is temporary.

-- Yukoners have adapted to use other ways to stay connected.
-Phone calls, virtual services, and letter writing have all expanded our social interactions.
-Scheduling alternate ways to socialize with those outside of your bubble can help.
+Yukoners have adapted to use other ways to stay connected.
+Phone calls, virtual services and letter writing have all expanded our social interactions.
+Scheduling alternate ways to socialize with people outside of your bubble can help.

-- Parents who share custody of their child/children can each choose another household to pair with.
+Parents who share custody of their child or children can each choose another household to pair with.

-- It's all right if the number of people in your 2 households is more than 10.
-All households are different but obey restrictions when you are in public.
+It's all right if the number of people in your 2 households is more than 10.
+All households are different, but everyone must obey restrictions when you are in public.

-- If your bubble is not safe, or if you know of someone in your community who may be at risk, help is available.
-The Sexualized Assault Response Team at 844-967-7275 is available 24/7 territory-wide.
+If your bubble is not safe, or if you know of someone in your community who may be at risk, help is available.
+The Sexualized Assault Response Team at 1-844-967-7275 is available 24 hours a day, 7 days a week throughout the territory.
 They can connect you with a variety of supports and services.
 For more information, visit the mental health and wellness support during COVID-19 webpage.

 If you have questions, email firstname.lastname@example.org or phone the COVID-19 InfoLine at 1-877-374-0425 between 7:30 a.m. and 8 p.m., 7 days a week.
 If you need self-isolation outside of these hours, an emergency contact number is provided on the voicemail.
 Visit yukon.ca/covid-19 for the most up-to-date information.